kuniyasu/udacity_homework1/README.md

 > note1 : Binalized data is not shape sometime.
 I think that dilate and erode filters are effective.

-> note2 : RGB color selection is depended luminance, I suggest that RBG shold be convert to HSV color.
+> note2 : RGB color selection is depended by luminance, I suggest that RBG shold be convert to HSV color.

 ### Step 3.
 Edge Feature Extraction Canny Filter
 ![canny](./canny_image.png)